Why Your Claude Code Configuration Matters More Than Your Model Choice

 Three Deployment Mechanisms: Which Fits Your Team?

-The hierarchy is just structure.
-You need mechanics to actually deliver it.
-There are three ways to deploy managed settings.
-Each has trade-offs.
+The hierarchy is structure.
+You need mechanics to deliver it.
+There are three ways to deploy managed settings, and the right one depends on what friction you're willing to accept — and for whom.

 Server-Managed Settings (Simplest)